OpenZeppelin/defender-templates/defender/contract-wizard-deployer/README.md

 ### Solidity files

 Contracts can be created, modified and downloaded from OpenZeppelin's [Contracts Wizard](https://wizard.openzeppelin.com/).
-Hardhat assumes the contact name will match with the solidity file name, and the directory name.
+Hardhat assumes that the contract name will match the Solidity file name and the directory name.
 Example: MyContract will exist inside of a file called MyContract.sol, located in a folder called MyContract.
 These contract folders will be located in the `contract-wizard-deployer/contracts` directory.

 ```text
 contract-wizard-deployer/